hamlibdk/HAMLIB-SDK/README.md

 ************************************************************************************
 ## JTSDK Version 4.0 Stream
 ************************************************************************************
-**This kit is in ALPHA RELEASE !**
+**This kit is in Beta RELEASE !**

 This means that primary operational objectives have been met (i.e. Qt deployed to C:\Qt) It also means that there may be operational bugs !!!

-This packaging is FAR FROM PERFECT !

-Documentation is VERY IMMATURE.
+Documentation (including this page) needs a significant review and perhaps overhaul !

 Please test.
 Comment back on **jtsdk@groups.io** !
 ************************************************************************************